Social stigma: Ethical considerations

-Goffman emphasizes that the stigma relationship is one between an individual and a social setting with a given set of expectations; thus, everyone at different times will play both roles of stigmatized and stigmatizer (or, as he puts it, "normal").
-Goffman gives the example that "some jobs in America cause holders without the expected college education to conceal this fact; other jobs, however, can lead to the few of their holders who have a higher education to keep this a secret, lest they are marked as failures and outsiders.
-Similarly, a middle-class boy may feel no compunction in being seen going to the library; a professional criminal, however, writes [about keeping his library visits secret]."
-He also gives the example of blacks being stigmatized among whites, and whites being stigmatized among blacks.

 Individuals actively cope with stigma in ways that vary across stigmatized groups, across individuals within stigmatized groups, and within individuals across time and situations.

 The stigmatized

 The stigmatized are ostracized, devalued, scorned, shunned and ignored.
 They experience discrimination in the realms of employment and housing.
 Perceived prejudice and discrimination is also associated with negative physical and mental health outcomes.
 Young people who experience stigma associated with mental health difficulties may face negative reactions from their peer group.
 Those who perceive themselves to be members of a stigmatized group, whether it is obvious to those around them or not, often experience psychological distress and many view themselves contemptuously.

 Although the experience of being stigmatized may take a toll on self-esteem, academic achievement, and other outcomes, many people with stigmatized attributes have high self-esteem, perform at high levels, are happy and appear to be quite resilient to their negative experiences.

-There are also "positive stigma": it is possible to be too rich, or too smart.
-This is noted by Goffman (1963:141) in his discussion of leaders, who are subsequently given license to deviate from some behavioral norms because they have contributed far above the expectations of the group.
-This can result in social stigma.